eleemosynator/writeups/white_rabbit/readme.md

 decryption with a multiple of 17 (the length of the password):
 ![level1-vig-dec2](./level1-vig-dec2.png)

-The long coonstant sections in the plaintext file are filled with `0x01`, hence it's now trivial to recover the whole password by xoring one of the repeating segments with the known plaintext of repeated `0x01`:
+The long constant sections in the plaintext file are filled with `0x01`, hence it's now trivial to recover the whole password by xoring one of the repeating segments with the known plaintext of repeated `0x01`:

 ![level1-vig-dec3](./level1-vig-dec3.png)

 And now we have the first password and the decrypted wallpaper:

 ![wallp](./wallp.png)

 The `do_level2()` function has a very similar structure to `do_level1()` except that it loads